Bayern held to draw, Dortmund seizes Bundesliga lead | WHIZ News

 BERLIN (AP) — Paco Alcacer scored twice in injury time for Borussia Dortmund to reclaim the Bundesliga lead with a 2-0 win over Wolfsburg while Bayern Munich was held in Freiburg to 1-1 on Saturday.

-It was the end of Bayern’s six-game winning run in the league, and it allowed Dortmund to seize the lead by two points ahead of the sides’ potentially league-deciding clash in Munich next weekend.
+The end of Bayern’s six-game winning run in the league allowed Dortmund to seize the lead by two points ahead of the sides’ potentially league-deciding clash in Munich next weekend.

+“We have to win to stay in the race, which is annoying because we had done so well to catch up,” said Bayern coach Niko Kovac, whose side was trailing by nine points earlier in the season.

 Nuremberg rekindled hopes of escaping relegation by beating Augsburg 3-0 at home to end its 20-game run without a win.

-Max Kruse scored twice to help Werder Bremen overcome visiting Mainz 3-1.
+Max Kruse scored twice to help Werder Bremen overcome visiting Mainz 3-1 and move to sixth.

+Yussuf Poulsen scored a hat trick as Leipzig routed Hertha Berlin 5-0 in the late game to consolidate third.

 More AP German soccer coverage: https://apnews.com/Bundesliga and https://twitter.com/AP_Sports